safe-scan-ai/cancer-ai/DOCS/COMPETITIONS-V3.md

 ## Competition Trigger and Data Batch Handling

-- **Competition Initiation**: Competitions are triggered by data batch insertions from external medical institutions.
-This creates a steady stream of new, non-public data for testing purposes.
+- **Competition Initiation**: Competitions are triggered by data batch insertions from external medical institutions, creating a steady stream of new, non-public data for testing purposes.
-- **Data Handling Process**: Medical institutions upload each new batch of data to a central reference repository on Hugging Face, along with a reference entry to the new data batch file.
+- **Data Handling Process**: Medical institutions upload each new batch of data to a central reference repository on Hugging Face, along with a reference entry for the new data batch file.
 - **Automatic Detection and Competition Start**: Validators monitor this centralized repository for new data batch entries.
 When new data is detected, validators initiate a competition by downloading and processing the data batch.

 ## Model Submission Requirements

-- **Model Submission**: Participants, referred to as "miners," are required to submit their trained models at the end of each competition.
+- **Model Submission**: Participants, referred to as miners, must submit their trained models at the end of each competition.
 - **Format**: All models must be in ONNX format.
 This ensures uniform testing and allows for broad deployment options, including on mobile and web platforms.
 - **Training Code**: Each submission should include the code used for training the model to ensure transparency and reproducibility.
 - **Upload Process**: Models are uploaded to Hugging Face at the end of each test.
 Miners then submit the Hugging Face repository link on the blockchain for evaluation by validators.
 - **Timing Constraint**: Only models submitted at least 30 minutes before the competition start time are eligible for evaluation.
-This requirement ensures that no models have been retrained with the new data batch, maintaining fairness and integrity across the competition.
+This requirement ensures that models have not been retrained with the new data batch, maintaining fairness and integrity across the competition.

 ## Evaluation and Scoring